ices-eg/wg_HAWG/ReadMe.txt

 Variable Name		Purpose
-n.retro.yrs         Number of years for which to run the retrospective filename            Output base filename, including directory table.fmt.str       #The table number formatting string for the ica.out file
+n.retro.yrs         Number of years for which to run the retrospective filename            Output base filename, including directory table.fmt.str       The table number formatting string for the ica.out file

+All variables have default values, set at the start of the common module

 Output Figures
 ==============